The Ottawa Construction Association

 Section 7 - Application for membership shall be made in the following manner:

-- (a) In writing upon the form adopted and provided by the Association, to be signed by the applicant and accompanied by the amount of the initiation fee, annual dues and any other special assessment in force at the time of application.
+- (a) In either electronic or hardcopy format with all membership required information as stipulated by the Board of Directors inclusive with acknowledgement of the Association’s By-laws regarding Obligations of Membership.
+The application to be accompanied by the amount of the initiation fee, annual dues and any other special assessment in force at the time of application.

 (b) Any application shall be presented to the Board of Directors for approval.